Ryuku72/06WeatherDashboard/README.md

 3. Did not use data-name or data-set
 4. Some Javascript code could be written in jquery
 5. Implementing a geolocation would have been nice
+6. When entering an incorrect location make sure it doesn't get pinned to the previous search results

 Overall, things feel like they are getting easier to grasp but as a result the expectation is higher.

 <a name="ref">